Ben-Ganon/Obsidian_Olympus_DnD/Lore/The Plot.md

 With his new found power Minos founded the Minoan Empire, which conquered the islands near Crete and subjected them to slavery and suffering expanding his empire and worshiping Tauros.
 The Greeks on the mainland feared the rise of this empire headed by the mysterious blood-hungry tyrant and his bull god, so they called out to Olympus to help.
-Olympus, joining forces with demigods who's names are lost to time, vanquished Minos and obliterated his empire.
+Olympus, joining forces with demigods who's names are lost to time, vanquished Minos at the island of Delos, and obliterated his empire.

 As punishment for its attempt at domination, Crete was drowned in ash and fire, consumed by great waves and choked by thunderstorms, collapsed on itself, its citizens fleeing or choosing to die with their beloved homeland.
 The few survivors of the disaster, known formally as "Minos' Apocalypse", swore to avenge their nation and to ruin Olympus.